Partnership with Russian Federation, Muslim region Tatarstan to grow: PM

 The visiting delegation comprised Albert Karimov Deputy Prime Minister, Alexey Dedov Ambassador of Russian Federation to Pakistan, Ms. Taliya Minullina Chief Executive of Tatarstan Investment Development Agency and Marat Gatin Deputy Director of the Foreign Affairs.

-Special Assistant to the PM on Foreign Affairs TariqFatemi, Fawad Hasan Fawad Secretary to PM and Zaheer Janjua Additional Secretary Foreign Office were also present.
+Special Assistant to the PM on Foreign Affairs TariqFatemi, Fawad Hasan Fawad Secretary to PM and Zaheer Janjua Additional Secretary Foreign Office were also present.—APP